Ravirajadrangi/Lending-Club/README.md

 This repo will have my work related to learning machine learning with Lending club data.
 I had some of this work done already but I just learned how to make those pretty IPython notebooks (Anaconda comes with Jupyter) so I'm more excited to share.

 * Start with downloading csv files from Lending Club's Statistics page
-* Then run "process csvs files"
+* Then run "process csv files"
 * Then run "Mark bad loans from secondary market"